How to Wear Suspenders?

 What are Suspenders?

 So what are suspenders anyways?
-They are long, fabric strips that help hold up your trousers.
-They do this by attaching to the top front of your pants, going over the shoulders, and securing to the back of your pants.
+They are long, fabric strips that help hold up your pants.
+They do this by attaching to the top front of your pants, going over the shoulders, and securing to the back of it.
 The rear will have a design that looks like the letter X or Y connecting the two fabric strips in order to keep them from slipping off the shoulders.

 A Brief History on Suspenders